DILCISBoard/E-ARK-SIP/specification-single-file/E-ARK-SIP_specification-v2.0.0-DRAFT.md

 ## Structure

 The SIP specification follows a structure that is common to all Information Packages in the E-ARK set of specifications.
 The common structure is fully described in the Common Specification for Information Packages (see Section 4.
-CSIP structure).
+CS IP structure).

 In its simplest form, an SIP consists of metadata and zero or more representations, also composed of `data` and `metadata`, as seen in Figure 2.
 A package with zero representations means that it only includes metadata.
 This is a special type of Information Package that enables Producers to deliver updates to the metadata to previously ingested packages.